Low-rank approximation of analytic kernels: Introduction

 where $\Gamma$ is the gamma function \cite[§5]{NIST:DLMF}.
 This is a positive-definite Hankel matrix that appears within the change-of-basis matrix from Chebyshev coefficients to Legendre coefficients, and a certain FFT-based algorithm for applying the change-of-basis relies on approximation of $A$ by a low-rank matrix \cite{townsend2018fast}.

-In Figure~\ref{fig:Hankelintro}, we set $N = 100$ and compare the bounds based on polynomial interpolation of $K(x,y) = \Gamma(x+y-1/2)/\Gamma(x+y)$ at mapped Chebyshev points on $[0,N]$ (following Little--Reade \cite{little1984eigenvalues}), the bounds of Beckermann--Townsend based on displacement structure implicit in positive-definite Hankel matrices \cite[Cor.~5.5]{beckermann2019bounds} (which ignore any analyticity of the kernel), the bounds and rational interpolants presented in this work, and the singular values of the matrix (the best possible).
+In Figure~\ref{fig:Hankelintro}, we set $N = 100$ and compare the bounds based on polynomial interpolation of $K(x,y) = \Gamma(x+y+1/2)/\Gamma(x+y+1)$ at mapped Chebyshev points on $[0,N]$ (following Little--Reade \cite{little1984eigenvalues}), the bounds of Beckermann--Townsend based on displacement structure implicit in positive-definite Hankel matrices \cite[Cor.~5.5]{beckermann2019bounds} (which ignore any analyticity of the kernel), the bounds and rational interpolants presented in this work, and the singular values of the matrix (the best possible).
+Further details can be found in Section \ref{sec:BetaMatrices}.
 Although the existing error bounds from the literature decay exponentially, they are extremely pessimistic compared to Theorem \ref{thm:main}.

 The setup of the present work is as follows.
 Let $E$ be a compact subset of $\mathbb{C}$, let $F$ be a closed subset of $\Chat = \mathbb{C} \cup \{\infty\}$ such that $E \cap F = \emptyset$, and let $D$ be a compact metric space.
 We assume $D$, $E$, and $F$ are endowed with Radon measures $\lambda$, $\mu$, and $\nu$ respectively.
 Functions on $D$, $E$, and $F$ are denoted by $f$, $g$, and $h$ respectively, and variables in $D$, $E$, and $F$ are denoted by $x$, $y$, and $z$ respectively.